A Walk-Through of String Search Algorithms

 We often don’t think about string-searching algorithms, but they play an incredibly important role in the real world.
 From searching keywords in a web browser to filtering spam emails, these algorithms power countless applications.
 Without efficient string-searching techniques, tasks we take for granted would be computationally expensive and time-consuming.
 Some of these algorithms form the backbone of modern computing, so we’ll dedicate this blog post to going through a few of them starting with my favorite: the Boyer-Moore algorithm.

 Why do I love this algorithm so much?
-Will - this great explanation on why GNU grep is so fast pretty much sums it up:
+Well - this great explanation on why GNU grep is so fast pretty much sums it up:

 Here's a quick summary of where GNU grep gets its speed.
 Hopefully you can carry these ideas over to BSD grep.